Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The Space Z of Stable Curves

-\begin{definition} A noded Riemann surface with marked points is a tuple $(S,j,M,D)$ in which $(S,j)$ is a closed Riemann surface, $M\subset S$ a finite collection of marked points which can be ordered or un-ordered, and $D$ is a finite collection of un-ordered pairs $\{x,y\}$ of points in $S$ so that $x\neq y$ and two pairs which intersect are identical.
-The union of all subsets $\{x,y\}$ of $S$, denoted by $|D|$, is disjoint from $M$.
-We call $D$ the set of nodal pairs and $|D|$ the set of nodal points. \end{definition} The Riemann surface $S$ can consist of different connected components $C$ called domain components.
-The noded Riemann surface $(S,j,M,D)$ is called connected if the topological space $\ov{S}$, obtained by identifying the points $x$ and $y$ in the nodal pairs $\{x,y\}\in D$, is connected.
+\begin{definition} A {\bf noded Riemann surface} with marked points is a tuple $(S,j,M,D)$ in which {$(S,j)$ is an oriented closed smooth surface $S$ equipped with a smooth almost complex structure $j$. }The subset $M$ of $S$ is a finite collection of marked points which can be ordered or un-ordered, and $D$ is a finite collection of un-ordered pairs $\{x,y\}$ of points in $S$ so that $x\neq y$ and two pairs which intersect are identical.
+The union of all sets $\{x,y\}$ belonging to $D$, denoted by $|D|$, is disjoint from $M$.
+We call $D$ the set of {\bf nodal pairs} and $|D|$ the set of {\bf nodal points.} \end{definition} {It is a classical result, proved for example in \cite{SD}, Theorem 3.2, that the pair $(S, j)$ determines a unique compatible Riemann surface structure in the sense of complex manifolds.}

+The Riemann surface $S$ can consist of different connected components $C$ called domain components.
+The noded Riemann surface $(S,j,M,D)$ is called {\bf connected} if the topological space $\ov{S}$, obtained by identifying the points $x$ and $y$ in the nodal pairs $\{x,y\}\in D$, is connected.

 So in our terminology it is possible that the noded surface $(S,j,M,D)$ is connected, but the Riemann surface $S$ has several connected components, namely its domain components.